Home » Animal Crossing: New Horizons » Guides » Animal Crossing New Horizons: January Overview

 Bugs

-In the southern hemisphere though, there’s a wide variety of new bugs available.
-These include cicadas, beetles, and stags.
+• Southern Hemisphere: Lots of new bugs become available this month, including cicadas, beetles, and stags.
 You can generally find cicadas during the day (except the Evening Cicada), beetles all day (except the Scarab Beetle), and stags at night.
 Many of these will stick around until the end of February, so catch them while you can!
 January is also your last chance to get the honeybee until it reappears in September.

 Among many others, earth-boring dung beetles can be found in the south in January.